rnpbr/opennetworking-docs/docs/en/Guias/Netbox/Plugins/Napalm/index.md

 :simple-target: **Purpose**:

 This tab is especially useful for quick diagnostics, audits, and monitoring the health of devices, eliminating the need for manual login via SSH or console.
-The information is dynamically updated through the NAPALM API, as long as it is correctly configured in NetBox.
+The information is dynamically updated through the NAPALM API, provided it is correctly configured in NetBox.

 ### :material-connection: 5.2 LLDP Neighbors
-This functionality displays the Layer 2 neighbors detected through the LLDP (Link Layer Discovery Protocol) protocol.
+This functionality displays the layer 2 neighbors detected via the LLDP (Link Layer Discovery Protocol) protocol.
 This functionality allows you to automatically identify the devices connected directly to the monitored equipment.

 :material-pin: **Important Behavior**:

-- The visualization of neighbors is limited to interfaces previously registered in NetBox.
+- The visualization of neighbors is limited to the interfaces previously registered in NetBox.

 - If an interface exists on the real device, but has not been created in NetBox, the neighbors discovered by it will not be displayed.